uikraft-hub/yt-downloader-gui/README.md

 * **ffmpeg** for audio/video processing
 * **GitHub API** for seamless updater integration

-## 🌟 Star History

-If you find this project useful, please consider giving it a star on GitHub!
-Your support helps us continue improving and maintaining this tool.

 ## 📞 Support

 - **GitHub Issues**: [Report bugs or request features](https://github.com/uikraft-hub/yt-downloader-gui/issues)